 Today, I want to share some valuable information about how to increase retention in your MLM Business.

 I personally believe that RETAINING your team is much more important than being a good recruiter.
 If you don’t know how to keep people “in the business” you will have a revolving door in your team.

 Please know upfront that most MLM Companies have horrible retention rates.
-In most cases, 50 to 80 percent of your team will quit each year, regardless of what you do to help them.
+In most cases, 50 to 90 percent of your team will quit each year, regardless of what you do to help them.

+Don’t let that scare you though.
+All jobs in the “selling” profession have high turnover.
+Just ask any insurance broker, sales manager, or real estate broker and they will tell you the exact same thing.
 The same holds true with small businesses.
 Just drive through your local community and look at all the closed down businesses.
-Most businesses don’t survive the first year, even if they have a ton of money invested in the business.
+Most businesses don’t survive the first year, even if they have a ton of money and time invested in the business.

 In addition, many traditional businesses have high attrition with customers and employees.
 There are tons of factors that can affect these things.

 As a network marketing leader, your job is to minimize attrition in your organization as much as possible, and to keep recruiting new people.
 You won’t be able to stop attrition completely, but you can minimize it.

 8 Tips to Increase Retention in Your MLM Business

 By following the tips mentioned below, you should be able to increase retention in your MLM business.
 Please keep in mind these tips are my personal views based upon my 18-years of experience in the network marketing industry.
 Of course, individual results will vary.